luk3yx/miniirc/README.md

 ## Handlers

 Handlers are `@-rules` called in their own thread when their respective IRC event(s) is/are received.
 Handlers may be global (`@miniirc.handler`) or local (`@miniirc.IRC().handler`) to a certain IRC connection.
-New handlers are not added to existing IRC connections automatically, either define handlers before you initialise the `miniirc.IRC` object or add them as local handlers.
+New handlers are added to existing IRC connections automatically since miniirc 0.3.2.

 The basic syntax for a handler is as followed, where `*events` is a list of events (`PRIVMSG`, `NOTICE`, etc) are called.